-A leading Commercial Debt Collection firm has today warned UK Businesses to be on guard after reports of a surge in scam activities involving con artists purporting to be legitimate credit control departments or Debt Collection Agencies.
+A leading Commercial Debt Collection firm has today warned UK Businesses to be on guard after reports of a increase in scam activities involving con artists purporting to be legitimate credit control departments or Debt Collection Agencies.

 Federal Management have alerted the Business community as a result of receiving a startling number of calls from their clients, worried about the massive increase in spurious emails demanding urgent payment.
 Some clients are reportedly receiving up to 50 emails a week from criminals trying to extract money from them under false pretences.

-The most common scams involve emails being sent from what appear to be legitimate Companies but then request payment to be made to scammer’s bank accounts.
+The most common scams activities involve emails being sent from what appear to be legitimate Companies but then request payment to be made to scammer’s bank accounts.
 The activity of ‘impersonating’ legitimate businesses is nothing new however it appears to be on the increase.

-A spokesperson from Federal Management told us “Due to the alarming number of calls we have been receiving from distressed clients about these elaborate debt collection cams, we thought it prudent to try and spread the message to the wider business community to be on guard against any spurious contact they receive, demanding monies”
+A spokesperson from Federal Management told us “Due to the alarming number of calls we have been receiving from distressed clients about these elaborate debt collection scam activities, we thought it prudent to try and spread the message to the wider business community to be on guard against any spurious contact they receive, demanding monies”

 “These criminals carry a wide range of guises and Businesses need to ensure they are aware of the threat of such scams.”